nongaap/learn-inventory/README.md

 end up with code not covered by tests
 - Don't let requirements changes throw you.
 Keep focused on the current feature, no matter how the requirements change.
-Keep working on features in priority order even if that priority changes.
+Keep working on features in priority order even if that priority changes
+- If requirements are incomplete or in conflict, your teacher will act as the product owner and help clarify

 ## The Business Rules